An IPFS webring

 Picture of tetrinet.us’s web-ring.

-One of the biggest problems with IPFS is a lack of community, and a difficult time finding active blogs and websites on the network.
-Search engines can't help us yet.
-There are valiant efforts to make IPFS web-crawlers, but they aren't really viable for everyday usage yet.
+One of the biggest problems with IPFS is a lack of community, and the difficulty finding active blogs and websites on the network.
+Search engines can’t help us yet.
+There are valiant efforts to make IPFS web-crawlers, but they aren’t really viable for everyday usage yet.
+Because of this, in a way, IPFS feels dead.

-And so, this message founds a fully decentralized and autonomous IPFS webring!
+And so, with this post, I’d like to found a fully decentralized and autonomous IPFS webring!

 Why should I join?